 While a lot of parents are secretly happy our beloved little ones are back learning and playing with their friends at school, we all dread the unwanted germs they can start bringing home.
-Building up the immune system is important for both parents and children to fend off the nasties going around the playground as they could end up taking place at home.
+Building up the immune system is important for both parents and children to fend off the nasties going around the playground as they could end up back in your home.

-A few easy tweaks to children's diet like increasing immune boosting foods while decreasing those that block immunity can do wonders to improve their health all year round, but especially right now with the change of seasons.
-Here are tried and tested tips to prevent daycare sickness for your kids and increase their immunity with a few natural home remedies.
+A few easy tweaks to a child's diet like increasing immune-boosting foods (while decreasing those that block immunity) can do wonders to improve their health all year round, but especially right now with the change of seasons.
+Here are tried and tested tips to prevent daycare sickness for your kids and increase their strength and immunity with a few natural home remedies.

 How to increase immunity in children naturally